samratbaral/smartplanter-plantways/src/plantsways_app/README.md

 - **Visual Studio Code**.
 This VS Code  Version 1.73.1  was used to developed and tested application.
 Follow the directions at [this link](https://code.visualstudio.com/) to install VS Code .

+- **IntelliJ IDEA 2023.1 (Community Edition)**.
+This VS Code  Version 17.0.6 was used to developed and tested application.
+Follow the directions at [this link](https://www.jetbrains.com/idea/whatsnew/) to install IntelliJ IDEA 2023.1 (Community Edition) .

 ### Installation